A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 Reveal a

-When there is a connected tower and you use a Golden Eagle, Eagle Owl or Black Stork, reveal two tiles.
-VISUAL EXAMPLE
+Golden Eagles, Eagle Owls and Marmots can reveal two battle tiles in one turn.
+When there is a connected tower and you use a Golden Eagle or Eagle Owl, reveal all tiles.

 Reveal an